-These principles were strengthened through interviews Aurecon undertook with conservatorium students.
+These principles were strengthened by interviews that Aurecon undertook with conservatorium students.
 They emphasised their desire for natural light in practice rooms, comfortable spaces, connectivity to green spaces, and care for the environment.

-The building has already achieved a 6-Star Green Star – Design rating from the Green Building Council of Australia and is targeting a 5-Star Green Star – As Built rating.
+The building has achieved and been certified as a 5 Star Green Star Design Star as Built v1.1 from the Green Building Council of Australia.

 This zero-carbon ready building avoids natural gas as its fuel source.
 Aurecon designed an all-electric building with a 64 kW photovoltaic array system to supply at least 15 per cent of the building’s energy consumption.

 To bolster the use of renewable energy, the University has entered into a Purchase Power Agreement with the Murra Warra Wind Farm.